saifhamdare/saifhamdare/README.md

 <h1 align="center">Hi 👋, I'm Saif hamdare</h1>
-### welcome to my profile
+Welcome to my profile

-- 🔭 I’m currently working on React.Js
+- 🔭 I’m currently working as a frontend Developer
 - 🌱 I’m currently learning Redux and Ant Design
 - 💬 Ask me about any tech query
-- 📫 How to reach me: hsaif1611@gmail.com
+- 📫 How to reach me: sde.saifhamdare@gmail.com

-- ⚡ Fun fact: that being a developer I am not a fan of coffee
+- ⚡ Fun fact: being a developer I am not a fan of coffee

 <h3 align="center">A passionate frontend developer from India.</h3>